taylorg8900/tavern_proj_2/doc/player/hierarchical_state_machine/transitions.md

 	- (wall climb -> wall hang) if we climb down to an overhang
 	- Transition (ground -> ledge climb down)
 		- Maybe if we are holding 'down' and press 'jump'

+Corner correction
+	- [this video](https://www.youtube.com/watch?v=tW-Nxbxg5qs) has a way of implementing corner correction that I did not consider and seems better than what i had in mind
+	- Here is what it does:
+		1. It will check to see if we will hit a ceiling on the next physics process using delta
+		2. If we do, it will check to the left and right a certain amount of pixels and see if we would still hit the ceiling
+		3. If we don't still hit the ceiling on the left / right, move the player that many pixels over